yanicells/UniSort/project-notes.md

 Unisort (quick)
 Post on reddit to improve questions, ask for opinions on my questions Have AIs do deep research on it to generate questions and constructs about certain universities and their students, environment
-Could have very simple backend but for storing results Can ask AI to help with assets, like headers, etc Maybe I can integrate the AI chatbot here, to ask questions about universities, and personalities, etc.
+Can ask AI to help with assets, like headers, etc Maybe I can integrate the AI chatbot here, to ask questions about universities, and personalities, etc.
-ENSURE WEBSITE IS SEO

 Project Features
 - Quiz